Tuesday, May 28, 2024

 The first question some of you may have is: what, exactly, is an on-line course?
 My brief answer to that question is that an on-line course is an opportunity for you to learn about Minnesota History outside of the traditional classroom.
-In a sense, you will teach yourself Minnesota History through reading the textbook and other assignments, participating in class discussions, going on virtual field trips, and writing papers about your field trips.
+In a sense, you will teach yourself Minnesota History through reading the textbook and other assignments, participating in class discussions, and writing papers about virtual or in-real-life field trips.

 The key word in that last sentence is: reading.
 Be prepared to do A LOT of reading during this course.
 Hundreds of pages per week.
 There are three reasons for this: